What are Split-Complementary Colors?

 12.Purple + Yellow-Orange + Yellow-Green

-Why do we split-complementary colors?
+Why do we use split-complementary colors?

 Split-complementary colors create visually appealing and balanced color combinations.
 They provide contrast and harmony by combining colors opposite each other on the color wheel while incorporating two adjacent colors to add variety and depth to the design.